 The Relationship Between Bipolar Disorder and Meth Addiction

-For individuals struggling with bipolar disorder and meth use, life can feel unpredictable.
+For people struggling with bipolar disorder and meth use, life can feel unpredictable.
 One moment you’re like a bird, soaring high and feeling like nothing can touch you.
-The next, you find yourself laid out on the ground, unable to get up as crippling depression takes away your will to move.

-When you come crashing down, you might do anything to feel just a little bit functional.
-This includes self-medication through meth use.
 Unfortunately, when you have bipolar disorder, meth is only a temporary boost for your mood.
 Before too long, you’ll find yourself struggling again, perhaps worse than you were the first time.

-The best option for treating manic and depressive episodes is having proper support, and you’ll find that at Ingrained Recovery.
 Keep reading to learn more about the link between addiction, bipolar disorder, and stimulant abuse, and where to turn for help once you’re ready to heal.

 Get Effective Treatment Programs at Ingrained Recovery